 As we experience extreme weather conditions, it’s a great reason why you simply cannot wait to have a small pothole repaired —especially during the cold winter months.
-The increase in rainfall, wild temperature swings and the freeze thaw cycle can turn small cracks into small potholes and small potholes into gaping car eaters.
+The increase in rainfall, wild temperature swings and the freeze-thaw cycle can turn small cracks into small potholes and small potholes into gaping car eaters.

-It is good practise that all property managers, municipal agencies and anybody else in charge of any paved areas to go out and inspect their asphalt regularly (particularly in the winter) and look for the following signs:
+It is good practice that all property managers, municipal agencies and anybody else in charge of any paved areas to go out and inspect their asphalt regularly (particularly in the winter) and look for the following signs:

 • Cracks of any size

 • Small potholes beginning to form